CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 ---

 ## Wordlists
 A word list counts how many times each word occurs in the selected text(s).
-Generally, in a word list we expect the most frequent words to be function words, e.g. for English-language texts, words like `the`, `of`, `and`, `but`, etc. However, for texts that are restricted by topic, genre and/or text type - which we would expect descriptive text in catalogue data to be - then the order of these words can vary and there will also be domain-specific vocabulary.
+Generally, in a word list we expect the most frequent words to be function words, e.g. for English-language texts, words like "the", "of", "and", "but", etc. However, for texts that are restricted by topic, genre and/or text type - which we would expect descriptive text in catalogue data to be - then the order of these words can vary and there will also be domain-specific vocabulary.

 Word lists then as a useful starting point for getting an overview of the lingustic features of a corpus.
 They are very effective where you have a corpus with minor variations in data values, e.g. names of people, organisations, places, classification terms.